losfair/rust-coroutines/README.md

 test threads_many                 ... bench:  40,259,324 ns/iter (+/- 864,916,488)
 ```

-## Bugs
+## Known issues

-- Patch for synchronization primitives is not yet implemented.
-As a result, any operations that involve locks etc. might result in a deadlock or even undefined behavior.
-This will hopefully get fixed soon :-)
+- Entering asynchronous operations while holding a Mutex or RwLock on the current coroutine is currently a very expensive operation because the current coroutine has to be pinned to an execution unit and cannot yield out while waiting for the lock to be available.
+However, doing I/O while holding a lock is a slow operation itself so performance penalty with coroutine pinning / blocking wait will not be noticed most of the time.
-- Thread local storage (TLS) is not yet patched.
+- Thread local storage (TLS) is not yet patched and might be dangerous to use across an async_enter/exit boundary.
 It needs some work to figure out how to do the hookings correctly.
 - Only x86-64 Linux is supported at the moment.
 Porting to other Unix-like systems and i386 & ARM architectures is planned.